philips-labs/automation-workshop/docs/part-3.md

     ) => {};
     ```

-Create the file `schema.ts` with the following contents.
-The schema is optional,
+`schema.ts` - The schema is optional, it allows backstage to know how to render
-it allows backstage to know how to render this component, what inputs it takes.
+this component, what inputs it takes.
+This enables the previewing of the
-This enables the previewing of the component in the Custom Field Explorer.
+component in the Custom Field Explorer.

 ??? example "schema.ts"